-South Dakota is changing their health care system so that it reflects an importance on higher learning, thus providing a higher standard of patient care.
+South Dakota is changing its health care system so that it reflects the importance of higher learning, thus providing a higher standard of patient care.
 The job opportunities in South Dakota will increase over the next 5 years by approximately 13%, equaling 300 or so open job opportunities per year.
-With the Bureau of Labor Statistics reporting the average annual salary for an RN in the state at $55,100, nursing will continue to be a top career pick for the foreseeable future.
+With the Bureau of Labor Statistics reporting the average annual salary for an RN in the state at $60,540, nursing will continue to be a top career pick for the foreseeable future.

->

-> For RN bridge programs visit:
+For RN bridge programs visit:

 Selecting the best nursing school in South Dakota can be difficult.
 To make the process easier first look for a school that supports students towards licensure and beyond.
 A great way to measure this is through NCLEX-RN "pass rates."
 We have ranked the top 5 nursing schools in South Dakota by analyzing current and historical NCLEX-RN "pass rates", meaning the percentage of graduates who pass the exam, out of the 11 RN programs in the state.
 Programs reviewed include schools that offer an Associate in Nursing (ADN/ASN), BSN, or Direct-Entry MSN Degree.

 For more information on our top nursing school rankings, see our Methodology Page (https://www.registerednursing.org/rn-ranking-methodology/).

 For over 75 years, the Augustana University Department of Nursing in Sioux Falls, South Dakota has been offering students innovating nursing programs, such as their BSN pathway.
 Highly qualified faculty guide students through an exemplary curriculum which includes hands-on learning experiences and a liberal arts foundation.
 There is also an accelerated BSN track for students who hold a college degree and have completed prerequisite courses.